Christian leaders and pastors who lost their faith in Jesus, stopped believing, and others committed suicide

 “They went out from us, but they did not really belong to us.
 If they were, they would have remained; but their going showed that none of them belonged to us.”

-If you are a Christian who has thought of abandoning the Christian faith, join the Clergy Project.
-It’s an online community of current and former religious professionals without supernatural beliefs.
+Are you a struggling pastor?: If you are a Christian leader who has thought of abandoning faith, join the Clergy Project.
+It’s an online community of current and former religious professionals.